wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - Incompatible with [Supplemental Ammo Crafting](https://www.nexusmods.com/newvegas/mods/76175).
 - Compatible with [CaliberZL](https://www.nexusmods.com/newvegas/mods/85399) through the use of Conzo’s [CaliberZL - SPARE Patch](https://www.nexusmods.com/newvegas/mods/85632).

-[STARS - Sweet’s Total Armor Rework System](https://www.nexusmods.com/newvegas/mods/76016) - A complete rework of the entire armor suite, including the rebalancing and addition of ample armors.
-- <b>HIGHLY recommended</b> but difficult to install.
-- Installation instructions are available at the [STARS Installation Guide](https://salamand3r.fail/stars ).
-- Has a lot of incompatibilies, though several patches are provided on the main mod page, including patches for [Benny Humbles You and Steals Your Stuff](https://www.nexusmods.com/newvegas/mods/71112), [Wasteland Starting Gear DC](https://www.nexusmods.com/newvegas/mods/75789), and [Dead Money Tweaks](https://www.nexusmods.com/newvegas/mods/72139).
-  - This will require manual patching for mods that alter NPC appearances.

 [Sweet Dynamic Detection System](https://www.nexusmods.com/newvegas/mods/81293) - Enhances NPCs ability to detect the player at medium and long ranges, ameliorating the wildly overpowered state of sniping.

 [Sweet Healing Systems](https://www.nexusmods.com/newvegas/mods/83473) - A complete overhaul and rebalancing of doctors, sleep, endurance, and infirmary based healing and radiation removal, radiation dispersal, infirmary detox, and addiction removal.